swyxio/sw-yx.github.io/_posts/2018-04-14-react-amsterdam.md

 - composition: composes dependent entities, proper life cycle handling - eg in React component tree
 - association: relates 2 independent entities
 - derivation: aggregations and transformations of existing state

+Distributing Change

+- 2 ways to do it: manually `entity.name="frodo; this.forceUpdate()` or with subscriptions `entity.on('change', callback)` (or transparently "just using the data" eg in mobx)

+React's problem - no association with "outside state" eg association with sibling components, so have to pull up state

+- Redux allows your state to live outside component tree - one store, event emitter.
+- downsides of Redux - only one update = global update so need to use sCU/reselect, hard to compose/use references.
+Have to manually map values onto entities

+What Immer solves

+- State -> Draft -> Next state

+Comparison with Rx

+- streams = entities, they capture state
+- easily reason about the past
+- you dont ask for current value, you subscribe to the values

+MobX

+- turns all objects into entities
+- you can produce beautiful derivation trees from them

+MobX State tree

+- adds structure to mobx
+- react for data
+- composition & association - transparently reactive

+How can these state mgmt approaches make your life easier?

+- do you mainly reason about events that happened? => values
+- ... or the present? => identities
+- can you derive your information? better than introducing new information
+- consider that entities change over time, values might become irrelevant over time
+- can the receiver subscribe to changes?
+  - yes: send identity - eg smart redux container comopnent, mobx @observer
+  - no: create subscription, send value on each change - eg pass plain props/data

+his advice

+- make every field either read only or observable

+Applying this to React: context vs sCU

+---

+<a id="sxywu"></a>

+---

+# Shirley Wu: D3 and React, Together

+test